-$$N = (365)(75)n(ADTT){q}$$ (6.6.1.2.5-3)
+$$N = (365)(75)n(ADTT){sc}$$ (6.6.1.2.5-3)

-where:

-- A = constant taken from Table 6.6.1.2.5-1 (ksi3) - n = number of stress range cycles per truck passage taken from Table 6.6.1.2.5-2 - (ADTT){SZ}= single-lane ADTT as specified in Article 3.6.1.4 - $(\Delta F){TH}$ = constant-amplitude fatigue threshold taken from Table 6.6.1.2.5-3 (ksi)
+n = number of stress range cycles per truck passage taken from Table 6.6.1.2.5-2

+$$(\Delta F){TH}$$

+= constant-amplitude fatigue threshold taken

+from Table 6.6.1.2.5-3 (ksi)

 - For any detail, there is a level of stress under the fatigue design load below which no fatigue cracking is expected to take place regardless of the number of cycles during the design life of the bridge.
 This results in "infinite fatigue life".
 The load factor for infinite fatigue life, i.e., Fatigue I, is selected such that it is not exceeded more than one time in each 10,000 truck passages on the bridge. - In case Fatigue I requirements are not satisfied, the detail has a finite fatigue life (Fatigue II limit state).
-The load factor is selected such that the fatigue damage caused by the passage of an "average" truck is equal to that caused by the factored fatigue truck.
+The load factor is selected such that the average fatigue damage caused by the passage of a truck is equal to that caused by the factored fatigue truck.